akash-abesec/Truth-Dare/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out to Aman Sing at https://github.com/aman-abesec
+For any questions or suggestions, feel free to reach out to Aman Singh at https://github.com/aman-abesec

 ---